ashishkarna7/GoMovies/README.md

  - Search movies with pagination and pull-to-refresh
  - Toggle favorite option
  - View detailed movie information
- - Offline caching via NSCache and UserDefaults
+ - Offline caching via SwiftData and UserDefaults
+ - In memory caching of image via NSCache
  - Error handling for various scenarios
  - Simple and clean UI tailored for this assignment

 ## Requirements
  - Xcode: Version 16.4 or Later
  - Swift Language: 5
- - iOS deployment target: 17.6 or Later
+ - iOS deployment target: 18 or Later

 ## Getting Started